RBGKew/pypaftol/paftools_tutorial.md

 `blastn`.
 Therefore, GenBank and FASTA formatted files of the same sequence are needed; the GenBank file provides the annotation and the FASTA file provides the BLAST search functionality.
 For this reason, the FASTA file needs to be indexed using `makeblastdb`.
+These two files are specified using the `--refGenbank` and `--refFasta` options, respectively.

+In addition to these two sequence files, a name for the reference genome, specified using the `--genomeName` option, is also required.

 ### Extract Coding Sequences from Genomes